-- ➤ £16.8 million of devolved capital funding provided to the EMCCA in 2024/25 to support the building of new homes on brownfield land. - ➤ A £9 million housing capital funding pot to be spent by Constituent Councils by April 2023 to support the delivery of housing priorities - New, broad powers for the EMCCA to acquire and dispose of land to build houses, commercial space and infrastructure, for growth and regeneration.
-Investing to deliver housing for the Area. - ➤ Land assembly and compulsory purchase powers provided to the EMCCA for housing purposes, subject to the agreement of the Constituent Councils and, where applicable, the district/borough council(s) where the relevant land is located. - ➤ The Mayor's power to designate Mayoral Development Areas and to create Mayoral Development Corporations, which will support delivery on strategic sites across the CCA Area through drawing on existing work, subject to the agreement of local partners. - Our work with Homes England to identify key opportunities for developing a housing delivery pipeline across the CCA Area. - ➤ £918,000 of capacity funding to the Constituent Councils/East Midlands CCA across 2023/24 and 2024/25 respectively, to support development of a pipeline of housing sites. - 2.
-Our skills we will work collaboratively with employers, skill providers and local authorities to ensure our citizens have the opportunity to develop key skills and access opportunities to work well and build fulfilling careers.
+- £16.8 million of devolved capital funding provided to the EMCCA in 2024/25 to support the building of new homes on brownfield land. - A £9 million housing capital funding pot to be spent by Constituent Councils by April 2023 to support the delivery of housing priorities - New, broad powers for the EMCCA to acquire and dispose of land to build houses, commercial space and infrastructure, for growth and regeneration.
+Investing to deliver housing for the Area. - Land assembly and compulsory purchase powers provided to the EMCCA for housing purposes, subject to the agreement of the Constituent Councils and, where applicable, the district/borough council(s) where the relevant land is located. - The Mayor's power to designate Mayoral Development Areas and to create Mayoral Development Corporations, which will support delivery on strategic sites across the CCA Area through drawing on existing work, subject to the agreement of local partners.

+- Our work with Homes England to identify key opportunities for developing a housing delivery pipeline across the CCA Area. - £918,000 of capacity funding to the Constituent Councils/East Midlands CCA across 2023/24 and 2024/25 respectively, to support development of a pipeline of housing sites. - The CCA will consider how planning and delivery could benefit people who are homeless and at risk of homelessness - Our skills we will work collaboratively with employers, skill and training providers, local authorities and other stakeholders to ensure our citizens have the opportunity to develop key skills and access opportunities to work well and build fulfilling careers.
 This will also help the creation of a strong and sustainable local economy.

-Whilst the numbers of people in the CCA Area qualified to Levels 2 and 3 are above the England average, those qualified to Level 4+ are below the national average.
-Graduate retention is a challenge, with 35% to 39% of graduates from the Area's three universities remaining in the East Midlands following graduation.
-There are significant place-based variations in skills and productivity across the area's districts and boroughs.
+The number of adults in the CCA Area qualified to Level 3+ is below the national average^{xliv}.
+Graduate retention is also a challenge, with 37% of graduates from the Area's three universities remaining in the East Midlands 3 years following graduation^{xlv} There are significant place-based variations in skills and productivity across the area's districts and boroughs.